 A Spanish immersion experience is required for all students who have declared a major, minor or a certificate in the Department.
 This requirement is usually satisfied during the junior or senior year in either the fall or spring semester and can be taken as a pass/fail option or for credit (1-4 credits).
 Under the guidance of a faculty member and approval of the department, the student will be able to choose from a variety of options to fulfill this requirement.
 Some of the options include: studying abroad, volunteering or doing an internship in a Spanish-speaking country or at a local Latino community organization.
 This immersion experience will allow the student to apply learned language skills to real life situations and will be tailored to meet the needs and interests of each one of the majors and minors.
 In the past, Stritch students have studied abroad and volunteered in Mexico, Spain, Colombia, Ecuador and Costa Rica.
 Others have worked for immigration offices or teaching Spanish to adults in the Milwaukee area.

-The Modern Languages program also offers a Certificate in Spanish Interpretation and a minor in Spanish Translation.
+The Department of Modern Languages also offers a Certificate in Spanish Interpretation and a minor in Spanish Translation.
 The Spanish Interpreting certificate (16 credits) and Spanish Translation Minor (21 credits) are designed to enhance students’ language expertise and prepare them for an interpreting/translating career in the legal, business and medical fields.
 The course work will involve the study of techniques for interpretation and translation as well as terminology and regional language variations.
 At the same time, students will gain a better understanding of the interpreting and translating field by participating in workshops for students seeking national accreditation, by speaking with professionals in the different areas and by completing an immersion experience.

 Courses Are Available